Veepin12/Veepin12/README.md

 ## Hi there 👋
 My name is Veepin Kumar (HE/HIM):

-<br/>💻I am passionate about AI and ML and I am a long-life learner.<br/>
+💻I am passionate about AI and ML and I am a long-life learner.
 <br/>🎨I love art in all its forms, but probably music and ESPORTS Games are my favourites.<br/>
 🐟Water is my element: I love swimming, preferably in the sea - probably because I was born in a warm summer in a small town on the river-side in the Gorakhpur, East Uttar Pardesh in India .